hualuzhou/hualuzhou.github.io/_pages/research.md

 Overview
 ======
-The lab research goal is generally using food science and technologies to enhance the food nutrition, safety, and quality.
-Our ongoing projects are mainly focusing on how to effectively encapsulate, project, and deliver bioactive agents (such as vitamins, $\beta$-carotene, and polyphenols), and their applications in the creation of sustainable foods with desirable attributes (such as appearances, texture profiles, and nutrition).
-To be successful, we will integrate the advanced experimental techniques (such as food nanotechnologies, emulsion technologies, and INFOGEST _in vitro_ digestion model) with powerful computing techniques (such as data mining, molecular modeling and dynamics) for understanding their fundamental structure-function relationships.
+Our research interest is generally using advanced food science and technologies to enhance the food nutrition, safety, and quality.
+To be successful, we will use or develop a variety of food and chemistry techniques to understand their potential fundamentals, design, and applications, including the experimental techniques (such as food nanotechnologies, emulsion technologies, and INFOGEST _in vitro_ digestion model) and computing techniques (such as quantum chemistry, molecular modeling and dynamics, and data analysis).
+We are also expecting many potential collaborations with other research groups and companies, and together advance the development of next-generation food systems.
+The ongoing projects are mainly focusing on 1) how to effectively encapsulate, protect, and deliver bioactive agents (such as vitamins,
+$\beta$-carotene, and polyphenols), and
+2) revealing physicochemical fundamentals in creating sustainable foods with desirable attributes (such as appearances, texture profiles, and nutrition).

 -----------------------